douglas86/e-commerce/README.md

 changing all views from function based to class based views

-playing around with passing a varaible to update view if that variable is add it pluses one the quantity if that variable is subtract it minuses one from quantity
+Got the update view to work
+the next step is to do a success_url the url must redirect to the previous page